Where to Buy

 GBM Assessment (Score: 7.5/10)

-Bertrand Russell received the Nobel Prize in Literature in 1950, and his History of Western Philosophy remains the most widely read and influential survey of the philosophical tradition ever written.
-Combining intellectual rigor with literary elegance and a sharp wit, Russell traces the development of Western thought from the pre-Socratics to the twentieth century.
+History of Western Philosophy remains the most widely read and influential survey of the philosophical tradition ever written.
+Combining intellectual rigor with literary elegance and a sharp wit, Bertrand Russell traces the development of Western thought from the pre-Socratics to the twentieth century.
 His earlier collaboration with Alfred North Whitehead on Principia Mathematica had already established him as one of the founders of modern logic.
+Russell received the Nobel Prize in Literature in 1950.

-Published in the aftermath of the Second World War, Russell's sweeping survey offered a war-weary public an accessible path through the great questions of human thought.
+Printed in the aftermath of the Second World War, Russell's wide-ranging survey offered a war-weary public an accessible path through the great questions of human thought.
 Beyond his philosophical work, Russell was a tireless activist for nuclear disarmament and international peace, embodying the conviction that intellectual inquiry carries with it a responsibility to the wider world.

 Awards & Adaptations